Math 378: Number Systems

 it will emphasize careful proof in a mostly familiar setting.

-This course also develops foundational ideas need for
+This course develops foundational ideas needed for

 The Number Systems: Foundations of Algebra and Analysis,